-Crashes on curves that kill people and destroy buses result from excessive speed, often when rain or snow has made the road slippery.
+Accidents occurring on curves that kill people and destroy buses, result from excessive speed, often when rain or snow has made the road slippery.
 Every banked curve has a safe "design speed."
-In good weather, the posted speed is safe for cars but it may be too high for many buses.
-With good traction, the bus may roll over; with poor traction, it might slide off the curve.
+In good weather, the posted speed is safe for cars but it may be too fast for many buses.
+With good traction, the bus may roll over.
+With poor traction, it may slide off the curve.
 Reduce speed for curves!
 If your bus leans toward the outside on a banked curve, you are driving too fast.